 Padre Pio’s famous words, “Bring me my weapon” are inscribed on the gun case, to remind us that these are truly the best weapons of spiritual warfare.
-The case can also be used for a revolver by simply flipping the foam.

-The Spiritual Weapons Case Contains:
+The Grace Force™ Weapons Case includes:

-Combat Rosary – This is the “authentic” Combat Rosary originally designed by Father Richard Heilman, who was inspired to design this Combat Rosary based on the 1916 WWI US Government military issue pull chain service rosary.
+Combat Rosary™ – This is the “authentic” Combat Rosary™ originally designed by Father Richard Heilman, who was inspired to design this Combat Rosary™ based on the 1916 WWI US Government military issue pull chain service rosary.
 Father Heilman designed this Combat Rosary to use the most powerful of sacramentals by adding the Benedict Medal and Pardon Crucifix, which makes it a powerful spiritual assault weapon against evil.
-This authentic Combat Rosary® is among the strongest rosaries ever created, which includes double split ring connectors.
+This authentic COMBAT - brand rosary, as used by the Pontifical Swiss Guard, is among the strongest rosaries ever created, which includes double split ring connectors.

-This authentic Combat Rosary® includes a “Combat Rosary Concealed Carry Card” that is a humorous way to remind us that, as Padre Pio says, this is a mighty weapon against the power of Satan.
-This authentic Combat Rosary® includes a business card size (for your wallet to have handy to give to a priest) "Exorcism & Blessing of the Medal of St. Benedict" and the “Traditional Rosary Blessing.”
+This authentic Combat Rosary™ includes a “Combat Rosary Concealed Carry Card” that is a humorous way to remind us that, as Padre Pio says, this is a mighty weapon against the power of Satan.
+On the flip side of the Concealed Carry card is the “Act of Contrition,” to easily pull from your wallet.
+This authentic Combat Rosary also includes a business card size (for your wallet to have handy to give to a priest) "Exorcism & Blessing of the Medal of St. Benedict" and the “Traditional Rosary Blessing.”

-The Combat Rosary comes in a pocket-sized Genuine Lambskin Leather Combat Pouch.
-All packed in a really cool Spiritual Ammo Tin.
+The Combat Rosary™ comes in a pocket-sized Genuine Lambskin Leather Combat Pouch.

-Peace Through Strength Challenge Coin – Challenge Coins date back to WWI (some say as far back as the Roman Empire) and were usually given to soldiers by a commanding officer, and were meant to be a sign of camaraderie in facing the demands of some particular challenge.
+Peace Through Strength Challenge Coin™ – Challenge Coins date back to WWI (some say as far back as the Roman Empire) and were usually given to soldiers by a commanding officer, and were meant to be a sign of camaraderie in facing the demands of some particular challenge.
 In most cases, it would be military units during a wartime period.
 We are in Spiritual Warfare!

 “The Lord will give strength to his people; the Lord will bless his people with peace.” -Psalm 29:11.
 President Ronald Reagan once said, “We maintain the peace through our strength; weakness only invites aggression.”
 The “Peace Through Strength Challenge” is about our resolve to become strong in God’s supernatural power; the only power capable of defeating the satanic forces of evil (Ephesians 6:10-12).